thoughtram/rebase-book/manuscript/understanding-commits-in-git.md

 ## What's up with those long revision names?

-One of the first things people notice when they switch from other version control systems to Git, is that revisions use hard to remember 40 character long hashes.
+One of the first things people notice when they switch from other version control systems to Git, is that revisions use hard to remember 40 characters long hashes.
 They are pretty much impossible to read and also look quite cryptic, especially when they appear the very first time on the screen.
 Let's generate one of those hashes real quick, just to make sure we're all on the same page.

 {title="Creating a first commit",linenos=off,lang="sh"}
     $ mkdir app && cd app && git init